bbcmicrobit/micropython/docs/music.rst

 .. py:module:: music

-This is the ``music`` module.
-You can use it to play simple tunes, provided that you connect a speaker to your board.
-By default the ``music`` module expects the speaker to be connected via pin 0:
+This is the ``music`` module and you can use it to create and play melodies.
+By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
+You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:

 .. image:: music-pins.png

-This arrangement can be overridden (as discussed below).
+You can also disable/enable the built-in speaker or output sound on another pin.

 To access this module you need to::